SuoLab-GZLab/CMAP/README.md

 ### 3. Use HMRF to do spatial clustering
 ```
+# The optimal number of spatial domains is determined based on the anatomical features of the tissue.
+In case where the number of domains is unknown, we assess different possible values and select the number that yields the highest average Silhouette width.
+cluster_k <- 3
 # Create specific instructions for Giotto analysis workflow
 instrs <- createGiottoInstructions(save_plot = TRUE,
                                    show_plot = TRUE,